 - For GUID Partition Table bootable: Go to https://efi.akeo.ie/downloads/efifs-latest/.

 - Download these folders: ntfs_x64.efi, ntfs_ia32.efi, ntfs_aa64.efi, ntfs_arm.efi from the above URL.

-- Copy these folders in the partition 1 you have created in your pendrive.
+- Copy these folders in the partition one you have created in your Pendrive.

-- Copy the ISO image of the operating system in the partition 2 you have created in your pendrive.
+- Copy the ISO image of the operating system in the partition two you have created in your Pendrive.

 - Prerequisite – your computer should be powered on.

-- Insert the USB pen drive in the USB slot of your computer/notebook.
+- Insert the USB pen drive into the USB slot of your computer/notebook.

 - Open the terminal.
 To open the terminal, press the CTRL + ALT +T keys on your keyboard.

 - Enter the command, dmesg.
 In the terminal window, you will see the message logs.
 On the screen below, TinaS is the name of the USB flash drive you have inserted in the USB slot.

 - Type the command su.
 Press ENTER.